 Notion is like a giant set of legos – by putting the various components together, you can create a simple tree house or the Eiffel Tower.
 The uses cases are extensive, ranging from mood boards, net worth trackers, and personal life dashboards.
 But there’s a catch – open the app and you’re greeted by a blank page.
 Literally, just a flashing cursor.

-Wait, this is the game-changing app that will enable us to create a corporate wiki, a net worth tracker and consultant dashboard?
-(Well, you could check out the template gallery to kickstart your workspace.)
+Well, you could check out the template gallery to kickstart your workspace.
 Or you could head to Notion’s extensive Help and Support section or you could follow along with the tutorial below and build your first project encompassing all of Notion’s key features.

 Your first Notion Tutorial